Training structure

 Faculty of Science

-This is a basic module on the physical properties of materials and on techniques for dimensioning mechanically simple components or systems.
+This module is a basic module on the physical properties of materials and on techniques for dimensioning mechanically simple components or systems.

 Organic Chemistry Part 1